pauly/lightwaverf/README.md

 No need to do anything with this repo unless you are particularly interested.

-This code unofficial an unaffiliated, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf
+This code unofficial an unaffiliated with http://www.lightwaverf.com, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf

 You need a yml config file in your home directory, to build one type